Summary

 This is another method that requires a small investment that doubles up as an easy way to water your garden and keep your dog away.

 Most dogs dislike water and are reluctant to take baths.
-A motion-activated sprinkler can work in your favour by giving your dog a surprise splash.
+A motion-activated sprinkler can work in your favor by giving your dog a surprise splash.

 After getting drenched a couple of times, your dog will understand that keeping away from the garden is the only way to avoid getting wet.

-Keeping your dog's entire yard off limits is not a great idea, as this will leave it with no place to dig through.
-Assign a specific part of the yard for your dog where it can freely do whatever it would like to do without any constraints.
+Keeping your dog’s entire yard off limits is not a great idea, as this will leave it with no place to dig through.
+Assign your dog a specific part of the yard where it can freely do whatever it wants without any constraints.

-This will ensure that your dog keeps to its section without trampling over your plants, keeping you and your pet satisfied.
+This will ensure your dog stays in its section without trampling over your plants, keeping you and your pet satisfied.
 However, this can only be done after training your dog to stick to its area.

 Be Patient

 The very last option remaining that can help you is being extremely patient.
-After making use of a combination of the tips mentioned above, all you can do is wait.
+After using a combination of the above tips, all you can do is wait.

-Sometimes, all your dog needs is a little bit of understanding from your end to let it go wild, after which it is bound to get bored of the newfound interest in the garden and will stop destroying your garden.
+Sometimes, all your dog needs is a little bit of understanding from your end to let it go wild, after which it is bound to get bored of the newfound interest in the garden and will stop destroying it.

 how to keep dogs out of the garden ( another way )

-There are several steps you can take to keep your dog out of the garden.
+You can take several steps to keep your dog out of the garden.
 Some possible strategies include:

 - Install a physical barrier, such as a fence, to keep your dog out of the garden.
-Make sure the fence is tall enough and sturdy enough to prevent your dog from jumping over or pushing through it.
+Ensure the wall is tall and sturdy enough to prevent your dog from jumping over or pushing through it.

 - Use a motion-activated sprinkler or an alarm to startle your dog if they enter the garden.

-- Train your dog to stay away from the garden by using positive reinforcement and rewards.
+- Train your dog to avoid the garden by using positive reinforcement and rewards.

-- Use deterrents, such as citrus peels or chicken wire, to make the garden less appealing to your dog.
+- Use deterrents like citrus peels or chicken wire to make the garden less appealing to your dog.

-- Keep your dog on a leash when they are in the yard to prevent them from entering the garden.
+- Please keep your dog on a leash in the yard to prevent them from entering the garden.

-- Consult with a professional dog trainer or behaviorist for additional advice and guidance on how to keep your dog out of the garden.
+- Consult a professional dog trainer or behaviorist for additional advice and guidance on keeping your dog out of the garden.